jaclu/tmux-menus/README.md

 This boolean parameter defaults to `Yes`

+This feature is not available when whiptail / dialog is used.

 Some menu items will display tmux dialogs, where each have their own rather complex set of special key bindings - choose-buffer, choose-client, choose-tree and customize-mode